Gonzalo got me gazing skywards.

 Selling the turds of foreign birds.’

-True British entrepreneurial genius, before exhaustion of supply and the German entrepreneur and organic chemist Justus von Liebig, (click here), discovering the vital role that Nitrogen plays in plant growth, thus ushering in the start of the agrochemical era of modern agriculture dependence on artificial fertilisers (as well as Liebig inventing Oxo cubes and Marmite – both currently no doubt viewed as British inventions by the majority of the UK’s population).
+True British entrepreneurial genius, before exhaustion of supply and the German entrepreneur and organic chemist Justus von Liebig, (click here), discovering the vital role that nitrogen plays in plant growth.
+Thus ushering in the start of the agrochemical era of modern agriculture dependence on artificial fertilisers.
+(As well as Liebig inventing Oxo cubes and Marmite – both currently no doubt viewed as British inventions by the majority of the UK’s population).